hackbinghamton/CybersecurityWorkshop/xss/README.md

 ![3-alert](3-alert.png)

 The cool part about a stored XSS attack like this is that if you refresh the page, you'll be presented with the error again.
 You don't have to do anything special to be a victim of a stored XSS attack -- just visiting the page normally is enough to trigger the payload.

+We just walked through two levels of Google's XSS game.
+If you want to try out the rest yourself, visit https://xss-game.appspot.com/

 ## Protecting Against XSS